roboquant avatar

 roboquant/jupyter

-If you don’t have Docker yet installed on your computer, check out Docker get started and download Docker Personal from there.
+If you don’t have Docker yet installed on your computer, check out the Docker get started page and download Docker Personal from there.
 If you are running Linux, then your distribution likely already has Docker or Podman included.

-pip install kotlin-jupyter-kernel
+pip install -i https://test.pypi.org/simple/ kotlin-jupyter-kernel

 Install the roboquant libraries